langleythomas/Software-Development-Notes/notes/Upskilling-Notes.md

   computational model than the first.
   [O'Reilly: 97 Things Every Programmer Should Know](#oreilly-97-things-every-programmer-should-know)

-- We can enumerate a number of paradigms of computation: procedural, object-oriented, functional, logic, dataflow, etc.
-  Moving among these paradigms creates the greatest challenges.
+- We can enumerate a number of paradigms of computation: procedural, object-oriented, functional, logic, data flow, etc. Moving among these paradigms creates the greatest challenges.
   [O'Reilly: 97 Things Every Programmer Should Know](#oreilly-97-things-every-programmer-should-know)

 - The consequence of all this is that it behoves every programmer to be well skilled in programming in at least two